-Illustration 3.3: Session properties window showing both Session and Properties tabs
+Illustration 4.3: Session properties window showing both Session and Properties tabs

-A new feature, which applies to existing audio clips, will reflect all tempo changes with a corresponding timestretching effect.
+A new feature, which applies to existing audio clips, will reflect all tempo changes with a corresponding time-stretching effect.
 Time-stretching is thus applied in real-time at the buffering level, as a custom WSOLA algorithm based and derived from the SoundTouch [12] library.

-3.3.3 Session Options
+4.3.3 Session Options

-Access the Options windows via the View \rightarrow Options menu item.
-This window, and its tabs allows you to control the global parameters of Qtractor, and these settings are saved within your Session file.
+Access the Options windows via the View / Options menu item.
+This window, and its tabs allows you to control the global parameters of Qtractor, and these are the default settings which are not saved within your session file.